DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Download the project

-Download or clone the latest version of Django-CRM from Github.
+Download or clone the latest version of Django-CRM from GitHub.

  <https://github.com/DjangoCRM/django-crm/>